Social, cultural and community psychology

 - psychology of food choices

-The group supports a number of PhD and Masters students, many of whom are pursuing clinical training in combination with their emphasis in social psychology.
+The group supports a number of PhD and Masters students, some of whom are pursuing clinical training in combination with their emphasis in social psychology.
 Our students participate in fortnightly research group meetings during which we discuss the research interests and progress of both students and staff.

 |Understanding roles for companion animals in promoting human health.
 Aspects of dog cognition, psychology and behaviour that affect performance in working and companion animal roles||Pauleen Bennett|